 While expats in various life circumstances will enjoy living in these areas, they are also ideally suited to families as they're less busy and more suburban than other areas in the city.

 The Danshui area is located at the northern terminal station of the Danshui MRT line.
-The area is quiet, with a small town feel, and is close to some beautiful beaches.
-There is much for expats to enjoy in Danshui.
+The area is quiet, with a small-town feel, and is close to some beautiful beaches.
+There's much for expats to enjoy in Danshui.
 Residents can travel to the mouth of the Danshui River and enjoy a day out of the city, take in Danshui’s old street for unique gifts and food, or hop on a bus out to Fisherman’s Wharf to enjoy the catch of the day and, on the way back, check out Hong Mao Fort, a beautifully maintained historical site from the days of Portuguese settlers.

 The downside to Danshui is that there are fewer amenities and it's a long commute into Taipei for work.
 The area can also be crowded during the summer months